SwapnashreeTripathy/MERN-Microservices-EKS-Deployment/README.md

 3. Push the MERN application source code to the CodeCommit repository.
 4. Create a Jenkins Job for building and pushing Docker images to ECR.
 5. Create an Amazon EKS cluster and Use Helm to deploy the code on EKS.
+6. Try to connect with Frontend and backend services using the DNS of Load Balancer from browser.
-6. Setting up CloudWatch monitoring and Alarms for your MERN application.
+7. Setting up CloudWatch monitoring and Alarms for your MERN application.

 ## Prerequisites
 Create an EC2 and make below Configures in it.<br>